alvlako/GUI-for-barrnap/README.md

 #### Windows

 We do not recommend using barrnap_GUI on Windows.
-If, however, you have an unbearable, pressing desire to use barrnap_GUI on Wondows, you may try the following:
+If, however, you have an unbearable, pressing desire to use barrnap_GUI on Windows, you may try the following:

 Install Windows Subsystem for Linux.